 Eritrea has well developed transportation infrastructure and has continued asphalting new roads, and improving its port facilities over the past decade.
 A coastal highway of more than 500 km connects Massawa with Assab, providing access along the entire Red Sea coastline of Eritrea.

-Eritrea can be easily accessed by a Eritrean Airlines and a number of international airlines from a various regional and international air travel hubs.
+Eritrea can be easily accessed by an Eritrean Airlines and a number of international airlines from various regional and international air travel hubs.

 Eritrean Mining Tax Regime supports:

 - Capital investments via low import duties (0.5%)